 Lastly, any advice to females coming into the professional workforce, particularly professional services?

 Don’t limit yourself, if you believe you can achieve something, you will.
-It really just comes down to your own mentality and attitude, remain positive and you’ll ultimately get a positive outcome.Posted about 4 years ago
+It really just comes down to your own mentality and attitude, remain positive and you’ll ultimately get a positive outcome.Posted over 4 years ago